Evidence, anecdote, datum or joke: you want to forward a bunch of emails in Outlook.

 - Make sure Turn on this rule is not checked under Step 2: Setup rule options.

-- Now make sure Run this rule now on messages already in "Forward" (if you named the folder "Forward").
+- Now make sure Run this rule now on messages already in "Forward" (or whatever you named the forwarding folder).

 - Click Finish.

-You can delete the rule and the "Forward" folder if you want.
+You can delete the rule and the "Forward" folder if you want, of course, or just delete the messages in it and re-use the folder later.